rustui/re_svg/README.md

 A tiny and super-fast SVG rendering library for Flutter.

 ## Getting Started
 re_svg is designed for ease of use.
-By simply introducing the SvgView component, SVGs can be rendered correctly.
+By simply introducing the SvgView widget, SVGs can be rendered correctly.
 ```dart
 import 'package:re_svg/re_svg.dart';